Top Tips for Reducing Friendly Fraud

 Friendly fraud is a costly threat that can inflict critical long-term damage on a business, especially online merchants and others that accept card-not-present transactions.
 Unless merchants take strategic steps to reduce friendly fraud, they risk losing revenue, reputation, and possibly even the ability to accept credit cards.

 What is Friendly Fraud?

-Many customers simply don’t understand the difference between a chargeback and a refund.
-They get their money back; who cares if the bank was responsible for reimbursing the credit card account instead of the merchant?!
+Not all friendly fraud is intentional: many customers simply don’t understand the difference between a chargeback and a refund.
+They get their money back—often with less hassle—and give no thought as to who was responsible for reimbursing them.

-Regardless of the intentions behind the act, these friendly fraudsters must be stopped.
-Merchants must make an effort to reduce chargeback fraud before it’s too late.
+Regardless of the intent behind the act, friendly fraud can have a dramatic negative effect on a business’ bottom line.
+Merchants must put a plan in place to reduce chargeback fraud before it’s too late.

 Best Ways to Reduce Chargeback Fraud

 While friendly fraud is widespread, merchants are not powerless.
 There are several ways to reduce friendly fraud and recoup profits from illegitimate chargebacks.

 Banks have security measures built into their card schemes.
 These are meant to deter criminal fraud, but they can also help merchants defend against friendly fraud.
 Equally important, these tools can help strengthen a merchant’s representment case if cardholders do file illegitimate chargebacks.